 Imodium for dogs is one option.
 However some breeds cannot take Imodium.
 For example, Australian Shepherds, Shetland Sheepdogs, and other herding breeds cannot take Imodium.
 The same can be said of other over the counter medicines like Pepto Bismol, and Kaopectate.
 So it is best to check with a vet before self administering any treatment.

 Another easy home remedy for dog diarrhea is pumpkin.
 Since pumpkin has a lot of good fiber it is great for regulating stomach issues.
 Canned, cooked, steamed or raw pumpkin can be used but as with anything too much of a good thing isn’t good either.

-Pumpkin for dogs can help with diarrhea and constipation but too much can cause the things you are trying to cure such as intestinal gas, abdominal bloating and cramping.
+Pumpkin for dog diarrhea can help with constipation as well as diarrhea but too much can cause the things you are trying to cure such as intestinal gas, abdominal bloating and cramping.